AchmedSamuel/UMAP-adversarial-image-detection/README.md

-Attacking techniques like fast sign gradient methods, Carlini-Wagner and DeepFool are investigated by the embeddings of both legitimate and malicious MNIST and CIFAR-10 dataset via UMAP for various dimensionality reduction.

 # Code usage
 To generate UMAP data for FGSM, Carlini and DeepFool attacks, install the adversarial robustness toolbox, UMAP and import all required libraries as in the jupyter notebooks.